 - 1/8 tsp Cinnamon

-- Heat a large pot over medium-high heat* and add chopped bacon.
+- Heat a large pot or Dutch oven over medium-high heat and add chopped bacon.
 Cook for 4 minutes, stirring occasionally.
 Add in the onion, bell pepper and season generously with salt and pepper.
 Cook until softened, about 4-5 minutes.
 Add in the garlic and cook until fragrant and the bacon is browned, about 1 minute.

 - Add in the remaining ingredients (if using slow cooker method, reduce water to ½ cup*), stirring to make sure everything is well combined.
 Season generously with salt and pepper.
 Bring everything to a simmer and cover with a tight fitting lid.